IamChristianS/v2/README.md

 <p>I'm an amateur developer, and high school student passionate about web design and computer science. 🌟</p>
 <p>I like working on small hobby projects that allow me to try new things and sharpen my skills. 🎨</p>
 <p>My main project is <a href="https://unbl0ck.github.io/v2">Project-Hub</a> (Go check it out!). 🚀</p>
-<p>It's a hub for running games whilst bypassing extension-blocking capabilities. 🎮</p>
+<p>It's a sequal to my previous hub for running games whilst bypassing extension-blocking capabilities. 🎮</p>
 <p>I'm constantly updating, and improving this project, so go check it out. 🔄</p>

 <!-- Screenshots -->